64studio/pdk/manual/GettingStarted.md

 # Installation

 First of all you have to install the `pdk` package.
-You may install it on any recent Ubuntu or Debian system.
+You can install it on any recent Ubuntu or Debian system.

-If you are running Ubuntu/hardy or greater add the following line to your `/etc/apt/sources.list`:
+If you are running Ubuntu add the following line to your `/etc/apt/sources.list`:

 	deb http://apt.64studio.com/backports hardy-backports main

-while if you are running Debian/lenny or greater:
+while if you are running Debian or greater:

 	deb http://apt.64studio.com/backports lenny-backports main